ArindamBiswas10/SnakeGame/README.md

 # 🐍 Classic Snake Game

 A fun, retro-style Snake game built with HTML5 Canvas and JavaScript to help me learn and revise JavaScript & TypeScript fundamentals.
+A lot more to come.

 ![snake-game-preview](./assets/screenshot.png)